Rethinking the Role of Proxy Rewards in Language Model Alignment: Introduction

 \section{Introduction}

-To align large language models (LLM) with human values like helpfulness, human preference-based learning has been studied~\cite{ouyang2022training, bai2022training, bai2022constitutional, rafailov2023direct}.
-Typically, the preference is represented as a pair of responses where one is considered the chosen option, and the other is a rejected option for a given input under a Bradley-Terry model~\cite{bradley1952rank}.
-As illustrated in the upper side of Figure~\ref{fig:overview}, Reinforcement Learning from Human Feedback (RLHF) is a dominant approach to exploiting pairwise feedback.
-The pairwise feedback is used to train a proxy reward model (RM), and a policy model is optimized over the reward signal from the RM using RL~\cite{schulman2017proximal, ziegler2020finetuning}.
-Also, there have been introduced alternative approaches, such as Direct Preference Optimization (DPO)~\cite{rafailov2023direct} and Sequence Likelihood Calibration (SLiC)~\cite{zhao2023slic}, which directly optimize preference pairs while not requiring an explicit RM.
+To align large language models (LLM) with human values like helpfulness, human feedback-based learning has been studied~\cite{ouyang2022training, bai2022training, bai2022constitutional, rafailov2023direct}.
+Reinforcement Learning from Human Feedback (RLHF) is a dominant approach to exploiting human feedback.
+Typically, the human feedback is used to train a proxy reward model (RM), and a policy model is optimized over the reward signal from the RM using RL~\cite{schulman2017proximal, ziegler2020finetuning}.

+However, reliable RL training with the proxy RM is not a trivial problem. \citet{gao2023scaling} study the overoptimization problem of the policy training against the imperfect RM.
+It is a phenomenon that the proxy rewards from the RM are increased continuously, but the true rewards are saturated or even decreased in fact.
+Similarly, the policy model often finds undesired shortcuts in the reward signal from the imperfect black-box RM, i.e., ``reward hacking''~\cite{skalse2022defining, pang2022reward}.

-On the other hand, a line of research has studied the innate limitations of human preference (feedback). \citet{xu2023critical} reveal prior knowledge affects the preference judgment in that crowd workers often choose the preferred response considering surface-level properties such as conciseness and specificity, while experts focus on more essential properties like factuality and completeness.
+A line of research has studied the innate limitations of human feedback. \citet{xu2023critical} reveal prior knowledge affects the preference judgment in that crowd workers often choose the preferred response considering surface-level properties such as conciseness and specificity, while experts focus on more essential properties like factuality and completeness.
 Similarly, \citet{hosking2023human} further categorize the attributions of the preference judgments and confirm that human judgments could be biased by stylistic features like assertiveness.
-Similarly, during our preliminary study, we find that most open-source RMs~\cite{kopf2023openassistant, pmlr-v162-ethayarajh22a, touvron2023llama2, cui2023ultrafeedback}, trained with human preference, struggle with discriminating responses that are more related or on-topic with the given input, while an unsupervised retriever~\cite{izacard2021unsupervised} perfectly distinguishes them (Figure~\ref{fig:rm_test} shows an example.).
-This observation makes us wonder whether relevance can be used for the LLM alignment without explicit human preference, i.e., directly using it as a reward signal.
+Moreover, \citet{singhal2023long} analyze the correlations between long response and RLHF, demonstrating a verbosity bias in the human feedback.